MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/custom-api.md

 ---
 # Create and use Custom APIs

+Use Custom APIs to create your own APIs in Dataverse.
+With a Custom API you can consolidate a group of operations into an API that you and other developers can call in their code.

+Operations in Dataverse are defined as *messages*.
 Custom APIs offer a code-first way to define messages that you can add to Dataverse web services.
-Conceptually, Custom APIs are an alternative to Custom Process Actions that have provided a no-code way to include custom messages.
+Custom APIs are an alternative to Custom Process Actions that provide a no-code way to include custom messages.

 Custom APIs provide a capabilities specifically for developers to define their logic in code.
 For a full comparison of Custom Process Action and Custom API, see [Compare Custom Process Action and Custom API](custom-actions.md#compare-custom-process-action-and-custom-api).